Node.js Async Iterators: for await...of, Streams, and Backpressure

 The Sync Protocol You Already Know

-for...of works because objects implement a protocol.
-You call Symbol.iterator on the object, and it hands you an iterator -- an object with a next() method.
+The easiest way to understand async iteration is to start with the synchronous protocol that for...of already uses.
+A sync iterable exposes Symbol.iterator; calling that method returns an iterator object with a next() method.
 Each call to next() returns { value, done }.
 When done is true, the loop stops.
-That's it.
-Arrays, Maps, Sets, strings, typed arrays -- they all follow this contract.
+Arrays, Maps, Sets, strings, and typed arrays all follow that same contract.

 const arr = [10, 20, 30];